AstraZeneca's antibody therapy prevents COVID-19, study shows - Up News Info

 Article content

+“We’re really trying to help patients that need an added level of protection on top of a vaccine,” said Pangalos.

-Pangalos signaled that the prospects of a new COVID-19 product in AstraZeneca’s medicine cabinet could also enhance the strategic value of its existing vaccine Vaxzevria, which it developed in collaboration with Oxford University.
+He signaled that the prospects of a new COVID-19 product in AstraZeneca’s medicine cabinet could also enhance the strategic value of its existing vaccine Vaxzevria, which it developed in collaboration with Britain’s Oxford University.

 Another leading AstraZeneca executive, Ruud Dobber, had said last month that different strategic options were being explored for AstraZeneca’s vaccine operations, which have faced a string of challenges.